nklabs/libnklabs/doc/nkserialize.md

 d_len.len can have any of the values 0 through 7 inclusive. e_len.len can have of the values 0 through 20 inclusive.

-The schema for arrays and tables looks like this:
+The meta-data for arrays and tables looks like this:

 ```c
 const struct member my_table_entry_members[] = {